-Diane Eshin’s teaching approaches zen practice as a path that encourages us to meet our daily life in the spirit of honest inquiry and awareness.
+Diane Eshin’s teaching approaches Zen Mindfulness practice as a path that encourages us to meet our daily life in the spirit of honest inquiry and mindful awareness.
 She guides the Bay Zen Center as a lay practice community that offers support and encouragement for people with varied backgrounds, experiences, and responsibilities.

 She is author of Waking Up to What You Do: A Zen Practice for Meeting Every Situation with Intelligence and Compassion (Shambhala).
 The book approaches the Zen precepts clearly and simply, illustrating how anyone can develop open, honest questioning, and take clear responsibility for their actions.